ludaires/maintenance_management_sinatra_app/README.md

 Helping maintenance teams keep a record of all assets they are responsible for, schedule and track maintenance tasks, and keep a historical record of work they perform.

-This project is currently built on Sinatra.
+This project is currently built on Sinatra for https://flatironschool.com/career-courses/coding-bootcamp/online/.

 ## Installation